sakethsusarla/fixed-height-web-app/README.md

     ...
 ```

-With the above code, we have created a parent container for our page's content.
+With the above code, we have created a parent container for the content of our page.
 Angular Split lets us create resizable areas (with the help of a draggable splitter control) within our container.
 I'm not going to cover that in this article.
 To know more about the various features **angular-split** has to offer, check out the examples section of their [website](https://angular-split.github.io/).

 - We disable resizing by default by setting _isSplitDisabled_ to **true** and binding it to the _disabled_ property of **as-split** as shown in _app.component.html_.